 The Montreal Canadiens have a good mix of talent amongst their prospects playing in Europe and the NCAA.
 The organization has six forwards and three defensemen in this group that possesses varying degrees of speed, skill, and grit.
 These young prospects have shown improvement in their development this year and add good overall depth to the Canadiens' farm system.

 Photo: Sault Ste.
 Marie Greyhounds defenseman Darnell Nurse, the Edmonton Oilers’ top pick at the 2013 NHL Draft, is one spot away from breaking into HF’s top 10 prospects (courtesy of Terry Wilson/OHL Images)

-The Fall edition of the Hockey's Future ranking of the Top 50 NHL prospects continues with the prospects ranked 31-40.
-While this group is populated primarily by defensemen, the group is led by Sharks top prospect Tomas Hertl.
+The Spring edition of the Hockey's Future ranking of the Top 50 NHL prospects continues with the prospects ranked 11-20.
+This particular section of the rankings features a bevy of talented defensemen, led by Darnell Nurse and Griffin Reinhart.

 Photo: Portland Winterhawks forward and Columbus Blue Jackets prospect Oliver Bjorkstrand was one of just three WHL players to hit the 50-goal mark in the 2013-14 regular season (courtesy of Marissa Baecker/Getty Images)

 In the 2013-14 season regular season, the WHL featured a talented variety of wingers that are currently NHL prospects.
 The focus of this article is on the those WHL wingers that are currently property of a National Hockey League team, six of whom have signed NHL contracts.
 Our ranking consists of seven Canadians and three imports.
 Seven toiled in the WHL’s Western Conference, and our ranking contains a couple sets of teammates.